jbush001/NyuziProcessor/software/librender/README.md

  - Assign triangles to tiles using bounding boxes

 ### Pixel Phase
+This phase starts after the geometry phase is completely finished.
 Each thread completely renders a 64x64 tile of the render target:

-- Sort: Since the geometry phase runs in parallel, these will end up in the tile's queue in arbitrary order.
+- Sort: Since the geometry phase runs in parallel, triangles will end up in the tile's queue in arbitrary order.
 Put them back in submit order.
 - Rasterize: Recursively subdivide triangles to 4x4 squares (16 pixels).
 The remaining stages work on 16 pixels at a time with one pixel per vector lane.